 Depending on the severity of the offence, any person who commits the offence is punishable on conviction with:

-- a fine at level 6 (i.e. HK$ 100,000) and to imprisonment for 2 years; or
+- a fine at level 6 (i.e. HK$100,000) and to imprisonment for 2 years; or

-- a fine of HK$ 1,000,000 and to imprisonment for 5 years if the disclosure causes harm to the data subject or any family member of the data subject.
+- a fine of HK$1,000,000 and to imprisonment for 5 years if the disclosure causes harm to the data subject or any family member of the data subject.

-The PCPD is now also empowered to conduct criminal investigations and commence prosecution for doxxing offences.
+The PCPD is also empowered to conduct criminal investigations and commence prosecution for doxxing offences.
 Among other things:

 - The PCPD is granted wide powers under the Amendment Ordinance to access documents and information from any person, or require any person to answer questions or provide relevant materials to facilitate an investigation in relation to doxxing offences.